-Emma Taggart is a fifteen-year-old classically trained pianist who is on her way to becoming a world renowned concert pianist.
+Emma Taggart is a sixteen-year-old classically trained pianist who is on her way to becoming a world renowned concert pianist.
 She has already won several competitions, both locally and internationally, taken master classes with legendary pianists, such as Nelita True and Oxana Yablonskaya, attended festivals in both the United States and Europe, and played with several orchestras.

 Emma started lessons at age four with Mary Carloni.
 After a year, she was referred on to Juilliard graduate, Dr. Reid Smith, with whom she currently studies.
 Emma gave her first solo recital at the age of six.
 She has won several awards and competitions, including 1st place in the Thursday Musical competition (2016), 1st place in the Great Composers International Competition (2016), 1st place in the MN State Fair Talent Competition (2015), 1st place in the North Star Concerto Competition (2013), 1st place (with a unanimous decision by the jury) in the Maria Herrero International Piano Competition in Granada, Spain (2012), 2nd place in the MN State Fair Talent Competition (2011), Honorable Mention in the Schubert Club Competition (2016), a finalist in the Young People’s Symphony Concert Association Competition (2016), Honorable Mention in the Thursday Musical Competition (2015), and 2nd place in the MN State Fair Talent Competition (2011).
 She is a two-time recipient of the Schubert Club Special Awards Grant (2016 and 2015).
 She has also received the Wildwood Series Young Artist Award (2013), the Norma, Italy International Music Festival Award (2011), and the Varallo, Italy International Piano Festival Performance Award (2010).